Tractable Computation of Expected Kernels: Empirical Evaluation

 \subsection{Approximate inference via CBBIS}

 We empirically evaluate our CBBIS scheme against different baselines on some synthetic benchmarks where we can exactly measure approximation quality.
-For each baseline, we measure the quality of estimated marginals for each variable against a ground truth target distribution represented as an Ising model on a $4\times4$ grid whose potentials have been randomly generated.
+For each baseline, we measure the quality of the estimated marginals for each variable against a ground truth target distribution represented as an Ising model on a $4\times4$ grid whose potentials have been randomly generated.
 To show our methods are suitable for different graph structures, we also test on the Bayesian network ASIA \citep{lauritzen1988local}.
 We report in log scale the average Hellinger distance between estimated marginals and ground-truth marginals across all variables over five runs.

-We compare our proposed CBBIS in Algorithm~\ref{alg: cbbis-pc} against the following baselines: a vanilla Gibbs sampler~(GS), a collapsed Gibbs sampling scheme~(CGS), the Categorical black-box importance sampling~(BBIS) in Algorithm~\ref{alg: bbis}, and the online collapsed importance sampling~(CIS) proposed by \citet{friedman2018approximate},\footnote{\url{github.com/UCLA-StarAI/Collapsed-Compilation}} cf.~\cref{sec: related}.
+We compare our proposed CBBIS in Algorithm~\ref{alg: cbbis-pc} against the following baselines: a vanilla Gibbs sampler~(VS), a collapsed Gibbs sampling scheme~(CVS), Categorical black-box importance sampling~(BBIS), and online collapsed importance sampling~(CIS) proposed by \citet{friedman2018approximate},\footnote{\url{github.com/UCLA-StarAI/Collapsed-Compilation}} cf.~\cref{sec: related}.
 For both BBIS and CBBIS we use Gibbs chains as proposal mechanisms.
-Note that CIS here employs a different and adaptive proposal scheme where new samples and variables to be collapsed are heuristically selected by computing marginals via the sentential decision diagram that compiles the collapsed distribution.
-For the kernel function in KDSD, we follow the kernel choice in \cite{yang2018goodness}, that is, the exponential Hamming kernel.
-The quadratic programming problem to retrieve the optimal weights in BBIS and CBBIS is solved by CVXOPT~\citep{vandenberghe2010cvxopt}.
-We use the knowledge compilation algorithm by \cite{shen2016tractable} \footnote{\url{github.com/hahaXD/psdd}} for collapsed samples in CBBIS and CGS, and the default compilation algorithm in its implementation for CIS.
-We collapse $25\%$ and $50\%$ of the variables for CGS, CIS and CBBIS, i.e., the methods exploiting collapsed samples.
+Note that CIS employs a different and adaptive proposal scheme where new samples and variables to be collapsed are heuristically selected by computing marginals via the SDD that compiles the collapsed distribution.